desktop/dugite/docs/environment-variables.md

 If this is not specified, it will fallback to [`os.tmpdir()`](https://nodejs.org/dist/latest-v8.x/docs/api/os.html#os_os_tmpdir) which is provided by Node.

-If you are connected to the internet using a proxy, make sure that `HTTP_PROXY` and `HTTPS_PROXY` are configured correctly.
+If you are connected to the internet using a proxy, make sure that `GLOBAL_AGENT_HTTP_PROXY` or `GLOBAL_AGENT_HTTPS_PROXY` is configured correctly.
 Otherwise the installation will fail with a connection error.
+You can also use `HTTP_PROXY` or `HTTPS_PROXY` as aliases for these environment variables.
-For more information see: [Controlling proxy behaviour using environment variables](https://github.com/request/request#controlling-proxy-behaviour-using-environment-variables)
+For more information see: [Controlling proxy behaviour using environment variables](https://github.com/gajus/global-agent#environment-variables)

 ## Execution